Paracas culture: Textiles

 Different color schemes characterize the textiles of Paracas Cavernas, early Paracas Necropolis and later Nazca-related styles.
 The dyes used came from many regions of the Andes and are an example of reciprocity, as people from different altitudes traded with one another for different goods.
 The color red comes from the cochineal bug found on the prickly pear cactus.
 The cochineal was ground up with mortar and pestle to create a red pigment.
 Yellow dyes could be made from the qolle tree and quico flowers, while orange dyes can be extracted from beard lichen (Usnea).
 For the color green the most common plant used is the cg'illca, mixed with a mineral called collpa.
 While blues are created from a tara, the deeper a hue of blue, the more the mineral collpa was added.
 The process of creating dyes could take up to several hours.
 Then it could take another two hours for women to boil and dye the fibers.
 This work was followed by spinning and weaving the fibers.

 The woven textiles of Paracas were made on backstrap looms generally in solid color.
 These webs were richly ornamented with embroidery in two different styles.
 The earlier linear style embroidery was done in running stitches closely following the furrows of the weaving itself.
 Red, green, gold and blue color was used to delineate nested animal figures, which emerge from the background with upturned mouths, while the stitching creates the negative space.
 These embroideries are highly abstracted and difficult to interpret.
 The later used Block-color style embroidery was made with stem stitches outlining and solidly filling curvilinear figures in a large variety of vivid colors.
 The therianthropomorphic figures are illustrated with great detail with systematically varied coloring.

 Oculate Being, Paracas culture.
 350 BCE–60 CE.
 Metropolitan Museum, NYC.

-Cranial Modification
+Cranial modification

 A set of Paracas culture skulls that show a range of different types of cranial modification.
+The two skulls from the left of the front row are Bilobate.